mohanmca/MohanLearningGround/src/main/md/FunctionalProgramming/Typeclasses.md

   * The functor F is called a left adjoint functor, while G is called a right adjoint functor.
 “F is left adjoint to G” (or equivalently, “G is right adjoint to F”)
   * Endofunctors : An endofunctor is a functor from one category back to the same category.
 It maps objects of the category to objects of the same category.
 The simplest example is the identity functor which maps every object inside a category back to itself; more interesting examples map objects to other objects in the same category.

+* Typeclass should be coherent, don’t break typeclass coherence.
+  * There should one Monoid[Option[Boolean]] in the program, it should not change based on scope or different imports

 ### Reference
 * [Second functor law is redundant](https://github.com/quchen/articles/blob/master/second_functor_law.md)